French implant boss jailed after missing bail payments

-PARIS Jean-Claude Mas, the Frenchman who set off a global health scare by selling substandard breast implants, has been jailed for not paying his bail, a judicial source said Wednesday.

-Mas had been released from police custody on January 27 on bail of 100,000 euros (83,661 pounds) and banned from leaving the country and from meeting former executives of his now defunct company Poly Implant Prothese (PIP).
+Mas had been released from police custody on January 27 on bail of 100,000 euros ($131,600) and banned from leaving the country and from meeting former executives of his now defunct company Poly Implant Prothese (PIP).

 He faces a charge of causing bodily harm, although he is not under investigation for the graver charge of manslaughter.